 * Fall, forfeit, injury default or DQ = 6 points (-6 points for a loss)

 * Tech falls = 5 points (-5 points for a loss)

 * Major decision = 4 points (-4 points for a loss)

 * Decision = 3 points (-3 points for a loss)

 Lake Erie heavyweight Evan Loughman is the first Division II wrestler with double digit falls holding the national lead with 11.
-Nicholas Mason of Tiffin is the second with 10 at 197 pounds to hold second place, while Ryan Vasbinder of McKendree and James Laconte of Western Colorado have nine.
+Ryan Vasbinder of McKendree and Nicholas Mason of Tiffin each have nine.

-Messiah 149-pounder Stephen Maloney maintains sole possession of first place in Division III tech falls with 14, while Jay Albis of JWU (Providence), Jordin James of Mount Union and Jeremiah Slagle of Heidelberg are still in the running with 13 each.
+Messiah 149-pounder Stephen Maloney maintains sole possession of first place in Division III tech falls with 14.
+Jay Albis of JWU (Providence), Jordin James of Mount Union and Jeremiah Slagle of Heidelberg are still in the running with 13 each.